alan2207/bulletproof-react/docs/security.md

 NOTE: While managing authentication on the client side is crucial, it is equally vital to implement robust security measures on the server to protect resources.
 Client-side authentication enhances user experience and complements server-side security measures.

-Protetcting resources comprises two key components:
+Protecting resources comprises two key components:

 ### Authentication